 Quick Answer

-Heritage Web verifies your licenses and certifications against official government and professional databases.
-Verified credentials display a verification badge on your public listing, while unverified credentials still appear but without the badge.
+Heritage Web verifies your licenses and certifications against official government and professional databases or through manual staff review of your documentation.
+Verified credentials display a verification badge on your public listing and are eligible for lead matching.
+Unverified credentials still appear on your listing but without the badge.

 Overview

-Verification happens per-license—you can have some credentials verified (with badges) and others unverified (displayed without badges) on the same profile.
+Verification happens per-license — you can have some credentials verified (with badges) and others unverified (displayed without badges) on the same profile.
+Only credentials that are both active and verified are eligible for lead matching.

 How Verification Works